dfinity/portal/docs/developer-docs/setup/cycles/cycles-ledger.md

 - `dfx create canister CANISTER_NAME --next-to CANISTER_ID:` The new canister will be installed on the same subnet as the canister provided.
 - `dfx create canister CANISTER_NAME --subnet SUBNET_ID`: The new canister will be installed on the given subnet.

+If no flag is specified and there aren't any canisters that exist in the project, a random subnet is used.

-If neither flag is used, the canister will be created on a random subnet using the user principal’s cycles.
+If no flag is specified and the project contains canisters on a single subnet, then that subnet is used.

+If no flag is specified and the project contains canisters on multiple subnets, `dfx` will prompt you to specify a subnet.

 ## Fees

-Certain functions of the cycle ledger incur a fee.
+Most functions of the cycle ledger incur a fee.
 The full breakdown of fees can be found below:

 - To transfer cycles between different principal IDs using the cycles ledger, the transfer fee is 100m cycles per transaction.
 - To send cycles from the cycles ledger to another canister, the fee is 100m cycles.